kate moss responds to long-lost 1994 fan letter | read | i-D

-23 years ago, Fiona from Hereford, England, had two burning questions: Should she go into modeling or hair dressing?
+23 years ago, Fiona from Hereford had two burning questions: Should she go into modelling or hair dressing?
 And was Kate Moss really dating Johnny Depp?
 Using A+ initiative she decided to go straight to the source.
-She wrote Moss a letter on lined notebook paper in two different colors of ballpoint pen.
-She told Kate that, ultimately, she had decided to go into hair and beauty rather than modeling, "because I love chips and junk food and I am short."
+She wrote Moss a letter on lined notebook paper in two different colours of ballpoint pen.
+She told Kate that, ultimately, she had decided to go into hair and beauty rather than modelling, "because I love chips and junk food and I am short".
 She also asked Kate to confirm her relationship status and to "send autographs or photographs please."
 She finished the letter with a picture of a smiling flower for flair.

 Related: Meet the first female model signed to Kate Moss's agency